viktordanchev/SoftUni-Courses/CSharp/06.DataStructures/02.DataStructuresAdvanced/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0:552586,100:a82da8&height=300&section=header&text=Data%20%Structures&fontSize=70&fontAlignY=25&desc=Advanced&descSize=70&descAlignY=50"/>

 ### <h2> 📑Course Description </h2>
-The Data Structures course introduces participants to the most used data structures in programming by laying a solid foundation, lots of hands-on work, as well as useful theory.
-Students will learn about the implementation of lists, queues, stacks, trees, and some algorithms such as recursive depth-first search (DFS) and breadth-first search (BFS).
-They will learn to work not only with ready-made program libraries, but also to implement their own structures.
-They will gain knowledge of how to judge when and which data structure to use by analyzing the complexity of the algorithms for each of the operations.
+The Advanced Data Structures course introduces participants to the implementation of balanced trees (2 -3 trees), AVL trees, red-black and AA trees.
+You will learn to work with hash tables, tuples and associative arrays, as well as implement hashing algorithms and how to handle collisions.
+Working with data structures helps to better organize information, as well as to improve the quality of program execution.
+They are also of great importance in the construction of a number of algorithms.
+As an additional knowledge, students will also learn how to build on various data structures to optimize the solving of specific problems.

 ### <h2> 📋Course content </h2>
-- Evaluation and complexity of algorithms
+- Implementation of balanced arcs
-- Binary and balanced trees and their application
+- Working with red-black trees
-- Priority queues and implementation of operations with them
+- Working with AVL trees and rotations
-- Representation of tree data structures
+- Implementing hash tables and hashing algorithms
-- Depth Traversal (DFS) and Breadth Traversal (BFS) of data structures
+- Handling and dealing with collisions
-- Implementation of linear data structures
+- Upgrading and modifying data structures

 ### <h2> 🎓My Certificate </h2>
 ![Data Structures Advanced (with C#) November 2023 - Certificate](https://github.com/viktordanchev/Password-Generator/assets/115632936/0ec0eb37-a66b-4611-9248-57d5bac6c34d)